On Deck . . .

 About the Camp Facilities

-In Oklahoma there are three camp facilities that have Disciples roots dating to the early 1950’s.
+In Oklahoma there are camp facilities that have Disciples roots dating to the early 1950’s.
 These facilities remain related to Christian Church in Oklahoma.
-Each one, Camp Christian, Texoma Christian Camp, and Central Oklahoma Camp & Conference Center have their own governing boards that set policies, rental fees, and maintain onsite staff and programs.
+Camps have their own governing boards that set policies, rental fees, and maintain onsite staff and programs.
 The Christian Church in Oklahoma has no oversight, nor financial responsibility for these facilities.
-Many individual members and congregations provide their time and financial support to one of our Disciples related facilities.
+Many individual members and congregations provide their time and financial support for Disciples related facilities.

 FAQs